 Help fight antibiotic resistance and stop the spread of disease.

 - Wash your hands.

 - Get vaccinated.

-- Take antibiotics exactly as the doctor prescribes (don't skip doses or stop early).
+- Take antibiotics exactly as prescribed (don't skip doses or stop early).

-- Don't ask for antibiotics when your doctor thinks you don't need them.
+- Don't ask for antibiotics when your doctor says you don't need them.

-If your doctor doesn’t prescribe antibiotics, ask them how to ease your symptoms.
+Instead, ask your doctor how to ease your symptoms.

 |Ear infection (fluid in the middle ear)||Yes||No||No|